And sometimes life breaks your heart.

 A year went by and I moved along on the outside.
 I finished school, moved away, started a new job, and even had another relationship.
 I never stopped wondering what really happened to us, to you.

 One night I had a dream I was looking out of a living room window (from a house I’ve never been in) and I saw you drive by.
 Our eyes met and locked until you were out of sight.
 My heart dropped as I realized you were there and now you are gone.
 Then from behind the shrubs I see you had turned around and come back for me.
 You parked your truck and came walking up towards the door.
 I was so excited to see you!
 You were smiling from ear to ear, just as thrilled to see me.
-A long awaited, sweet reunion.
+A sweet reunion.

 Then I woke up.